xiphonics/picoTracker/usermanual/advance-edition/content/pages/renders.md

 The render options can be found in the **Project View**.
 Navigate to the Project View and look for the "Render:" section, which contains two options:

-- **Mixdown** - Creates a single stereo audio file of your entire composition
+- **Mixdown** - Creates a single stereo audio file of the selected portion of your song
-- **Stems** - Creates separate audio files for each channel/instrument in your composition
+- **Stems** - Creates separate audio files for each channel within the selected rows of your song

+**Important:** Before rendering, you must select rows in the **Song screen**.
+Use grid selection (`EDIT`+`LEFT/RIGHT/UP/DOWN`) to highlight the rows and channels you want to render.
+The currently selected row range and channel range are displayed on the Project screen next to the "Render:" label (e.g., `Row[03-0A] Ch[1-4]`).
+If no selection is active, the Project screen will display `[No Selection]` and the Mixdown/Stems buttons will show an error when pressed.

 ***NOTE:***  Any existing files in the `/renders` directory for the current project will be **overwritten** by the rendering process.